Simon-Brandt/ShellArgparser/docs/tutorial/help_and_usage_message_files.md

 Mandatory arguments to long options are mandatory for short options too.

-The following arguments are positional.
+The following arguments are positional:
-Positional arguments:
 [pos_1={1,2}]              one positional argument with default and choice
                            (default: 2)
 pos_2                      two positional arguments without default or choice

-The following options have no default value.
+The following options have no default value:
-Mandatory options:
 -a,       --var-1=VAL_1    one value without default or choice -b,       --var-2=VAL_2... at least one value without default or choice -c,       --var-3={A,B}... at least one value with choice

-The following options have a default value.
+The following options have a default value:
-Optional options:
 [-d={A,B,C}]               one value with default and choice (default: "A")
           [--var-5=VAL_5]  one value with default (default: "E") [-f],     [--var-6]        no value (flag) with default (default: false) [-g],     [--var-7]        (DEPRECATED) no value (flag) with default (default: true)

-There are always three options for the help messages.
+There are always three options for the help messages:
 [-h, -?], [--help]         display this help and exit (default: false) [-u],     [--usage]        display the usage and exit (default: false) [-V],     [--version]      display the version and exit (default: false)